sharecloud/sharecloud/docs/install/installation_debian.md

 	extension=rar.so
 	extension=imagick.so

-Now you have to restart httpd with following lines:
+Now you have to restart Apache with following lines:

-	systemctl restart httpd.service
+	service apache2 restart